IsaacScript/isaacscript/packages/docs/docs/main/example-mod.md

 This is a tutorial that shows off how to code a simple mod with IsaacScript.
 Our goal will be to create a new passive item in the game called the _Green Candle_.

-(If you don't know what IsaacScript is or you are not yet convinced that you should use it, see the [Is IsaacScript Right for Me?](right-for-me.md) page first.)
+(If you don't know what IsaacScript is, see the [features](features.md) page.
+If you don't know whether you should use it yet, see the [Is IsaacScript Right for Me?](right-for-me.md) page.)

 <br />